merenlab/merenlab.org/workshops/MMOFF/index.md

 For questions contact Raïssa Meyer `raissa.meyer@awi.de`

 ## Acknowledgements
-We gratefully acknowledge the support of the HIFMB (Helmholtz Institute for Functional Marine Biodiversity) and the AWI (Alfred Wegener Institute Helmholtz-Centre for Polar and Marine Research) for funding this workshop.
+We gratefully acknowledge the support of the HIFMB (Helmholtz Institute for Functional Marine Biodiversity), the AWI (Alfred Wegener Institute Helmholtz-Centre for Polar and Marine Research), and the DynaCom project at the University of Oldenburg for financially supporting this workshop.